Los Angeles InDesign User Group

 Brick and Mortar Meetings

-Although we always have refreshments consisting of cookies and milk—okay, cookies and bottled water—occasionally we’ll have more robust offerings courtesy of a vendor in exchange for the opportunity to bring a short message to the group.
+Although we always have bottled water, occasionally we’ll have more a more robust offering of refreshments courtesy of a vendor in exchange for the opportunity to bring a short message to the group.

-Have questions about InDesign or can’t wait two months to get your fix?
-Interact with other members here on our Facebook page.
+Have questions and can’t wait two months to get your fix?
+Interact with other members online through our Facebook page.
 Miss a meeting?
-Information and pictures are posted both here and on the website.
+Information and pictures are posted both on the website and on Facebook.
 Interact with other members on your own terms and your own time.

 How Did All This Get Started?

-Los Angeles held its first InDesign User Group meeting in October 2005 at Ogilvy & Mather in Culver City.
+Los Angeles held its first InDesign user group meeting in October 2005 at Ogilvy & Mather in Culver City.
 Presenter Mike Riley gave an overview of InDesign CS2.
-We became a registered California non-profit association in 2010 and a Federal non-profit 501(c)(3) non-profit association in 2018.
-LAIDUG has held meetings throughout the Southern California area from Marina del Rey to Altadena, Sherman Oaks to Huntington Beach.

 Alan Bell, Manager